nazandre/TgaToVisibleSim/README.md

 Below are the original picture `images/example-red-car.tga` and a screenshot of VisibleSim loaded with the generated configuration `build/example-red-car.xml`.

 ![](images/example-red-car.png?raw=true)

 *`images/example-red-car.tga`*

 ![](screenshots/example-red-car-visiblesim.png?raw=true)

-*"Screenshot of VisibleSim when loaded with the configuration file `build/example-red-car.xml`*
+*Screenshot of VisibleSim when loaded with the configuration file `build/example-red-car.xml`*